-Two separate, court-approved, regression analyses were conducted 414 - the Business Ownership Analysis and the Business Earnings Analysis.
+The two separate, court-approved, regression analytical models were employed415 - the Business Ownership Analysis and the Business Earnings Analysis.
 These analyses take into consideration race and gender-neutral factors, such as age, education, and creditworthiness, in assessing if the explanatory factors examined disproportionately affect minorities and Caucasian females when compared to Caucasian males.

-Each of the two regression analyses compared minority group members 415 and Caucasian females to Caucasian males by controlling for race and gender-neutral explanatory variables.
+Each of the two regression analyses compared minority group members416 and Caucasian females to Caucasian males by controlling for race and gender-neutral explanatory variables.
 The findings present the impact of explanatory variables on outcome variables.
 The findings represent unremediated market characteristics that elucidate the socioeconomic conditions in the County's market area that could adversely affect the relative availability of minority and woman-owned businesses and Caucasian male-owned businesses.